open-trackers/open-trackers.github.io/dct.markdown

 _A minimalist calorie tracker, for the Apple Watch, iPhone, and iPad_

+As an open source project, we depend on our community of users.
+Please rate and review DCT (and DCT+) in the App Store!

 ## Download

 Available as FREE downloads in the App Store: